The hike to Eagle Point is an out-and-back route approximately 8 miles long and features between 1,200-1,400 feet of total elevation gain.

 For the above reasons, I don’t recommend this hike for families with young children or elderly adults.

-I realize this cautionary advice goes without saying, but because there are so many osprey and eagles in the area you may find yourself walking while staring up at the tree tops or into the sky more often than you’d think.
+I realize this cautionary advice goes without saying.
+But because there are so many Osprey and Eagles in the area, you may find yourself walking while staring up at the tree tops or into the sky more often than you’d think.

 This is experience talking, so heed my warning.